Jimmy Graham: 2013 season

-In Week 2, a 16–14 victory over the Buccaneers, Graham had ten receptions for a career-high 179 receiving yards and a receiving touchdown.
-In the following game, a 31–7 victory over the Arizona Cardinals, he had nine receptions for 134 receiving yards and two receiving touchdowns.
+In Week 2, a 16–14 victory over the Buccaneers, Graham had ten receptions for a career-high 179 yards and a touchdown.
+In the following game, a 31–7 victory over the Arizona Cardinals, he had nine receptions for 134 yards and two touchdowns.
 He earned NFC Offensive Player of the Week honors for his performance against the Cardinals.
-His hot streak continued in the next game against the Miami Dolphins when he had four receptions for 100 receiving yards and two receiving touchdowns in the 38–17 victory.
+His hot streak continued in the next game against the Miami Dolphins when he had four receptions for 100 yards and two touchdowns in the 38–17 victory.
 For his great performances in the month of September, he earned NFC Offensive Player of the Month honors.
 He became the Saints first tight end to earn a Player of the Month nomination in franchise history.
-He recorded his fourth consecutive game with over 100 receiving yards in the 26–18 victory over the Chicago Bears with ten receptions for 135 receiving yards.
+He recorded his fourth consecutive game with over 100 receiving yards in the 26–18 victory over the Chicago Bears with 10 receptions for 135 yards.
 His four consecutive games with at least 100 receiving yards tied an NFL record for tight ends.
 However, in the next game against the Patriots, he was targeted six times but did not record a reception in the loss.
-He was able to rebound in the next game against the Buffalo Bills with three receptions for 37 receiving yards and two receiving touchdowns in the 35–17 victory.
-In the following game, a 26–20 loss to the New York Jets, he had nine receptions for 116 receiving yards and two receiving touchdowns.
+He was able to rebound in the next game against the Buffalo Bills with three receptions for 37 yards and two touchdowns in the 35–17 victory.
+In the following game, a 26–20 loss to the New York Jets, he had nine receptions for 116 yards and two touchdowns.
 During the second divisional matchup against the Atlanta Falcons, Graham became known for his trademark touchdown celebration where he would slam dunk the football over the goalpost, a reference to his basketball background.
 He infamously bent the goalpost celebrating his touchdown against the Falcons.
 Prior to the 2014 season, the NFL banned goalpost dunks and made it punishable as "unsportsmanlike conduct," which results in a penalty and a fine.
 Graham became the first player penalized under the new rule and was fined $30,000 for dunking during the preseason game against the Tennessee Titans in August 2014.
 On December 8, against the Carolina Panthers, Graham recorded his fifth game with two receiving touchdowns on the season in the 31–13 victory.
-In the 2013 season, Graham recorded 1,215 receiving yards and led the NFL in receiving touchdowns with 16.
+In the 2013 season, Graham recorded 86 receptions for 1,215 yards and a league-leading 16 receiving touchdowns.
 He received numerous accolades for his successful 2013 season.
 He was named to the Pro Bowl, earned First Team All-Pro Honors, and was ranked tenth by his fellow players on the NFL Top 100 Players of 2014.

 The Saints recorded an 11–5 record and made the playoffs.
-In the Wild Card Round, a 26–24 victory over the Philadelphia Eagles, Graham had three receptions for 44 receiving yards.
-In the Divisional Round against the Seattle Seahawks, he had a single reception for eight yards in the 23–15 loss.
+During the Wild Card Round, a narrow 26–24 victory over the Philadelphia Eagles, Graham had three receptions for 44 yards.
+In the Divisional Round against the Seattle Seahawks, he had a single reception for eight yards during the 23–15 loss.